CloudVPS/openpanel-buildbot-config/readme.txt

 ------------------------

 NOTE: It is crucial to specify the exact version, else easy_install (and pip) will install the 'latest and greatest'.
-Which could break compatibility with the current setup.
+Doing that could break compatibility with the current setup.
+This is not mentioned in the official manual.

-Be specific as to what version you are going to install.
-This is NOT reflected in the buildbot tutorial.

 Install the following dependencies if you want to enable a man-hole for easy
 debugging: